privacyidea/privacyidea/doc/workflows_and_tools/enrollment_tools/yubikey_enrollment_tools.rst

 The Yubikey can be used with privacyIDEA in Yubico's own AES mode (*Yubico OTP*), in the HOTP mode (*OATH-HOTP*) or the seldom used static password mode.

-This section describes several tools which can be used to initialize and enroll a Yubikey with privacyIDEA.
+This section describes tools which can be used to initialize and enroll a Yubikey with privacyIDEA.

-If not using the :ref:`yubico_token` mode, the Yubikey has to be initialized with privacyIDEA to bring the token secrets to the system.
+If not using the :ref:`yubico_token` mode, the Yubikey has to be initialized/configured which creates a new secret on the device that has to be imported to privacyIDEA.

-privacyIDEA ships several tools to (mass-)enroll Yubikeys in AES mode (Yubikey Token) or HOTP mode (HOTP Token).
+privacyIDEA ships tools to (mass-)enroll Yubikeys in AES mode (Yubikey Token) or HOTP mode (HOTP Token).

 .. _privacyideaadm_enrollment: